bentomhall/nih-system/monsters/Creatures.md

 **_Talons_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 10 (2d6 + 3) slashing damage.

-A **giant eagle** is a noble creature that speaks its own language and understands speech in the Common tongue.
-A mated pair of giant eagles typically has up to four eggs or young in their nest (treat the young as normal eagles).

 #### Giant Elk

 _Huge beast, unaligned_